stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 ### Incompatible user agents

-Slips uses and offlice mac address database to detect the type of device based on the MAC OUI.
+Slips uses and offline MAC address database to detect the type of device based on the MAC OUI.

+First, Slips store the MAC address and vendor of every IP it sees (if available)

-When slips encounters a user agent in HTTP traffic, it performs an online query to get more info about this user agent, like the os type, name and browser.
+Second, When slips encounters a user agent in HTTP traffic it performs an online query to http://useragentstring.com to get more info about this user agent, like the os type, name and browser.

-When slips has both information available (MAC vendor and user agent), it compares them to detect incompatibility using a list of keywords for each operating system.
+Third, When slips has both information available (MAC vendor and user agent), it compares them to detect incompatibility using a list of keywords for each operating system.

+Available keywords for Apple: ('macos', 'ios', 'apple', 'os x', 'mac', 'macintosh', 'darwin')

+Available keywords for Microsoft: ('microsoft', 'windows', 'nt')

+Available keywords for Android: ('android', 'google')

 ## Leak Detector Module